 Learning Intention: Understand the significance and limitations of the Native Title Act of 1993.

 Success Criteria: Summarise a section of the Federal Court document on the determination of Native Title documents, making notes on the effects of European colonisation of the region.

-History, Year 10, Rights and Freedoms (1945- present):
+History, Year 10, Building Modern Australia: